Moving to Nigeria from the U.S.

-- Meat, vegetables or other provisions declared by a health officer to be unfit for human consumption
+- Meat, vegetables and other provisions deemed unfit for human consumption by health officer

 - Second-hand clothing

-- Vehicles must be for owner's continued use and not for resale or other disposal
+- Automobiles may only be imported for owner's continued use - resale or disposal not permitted

-- Vehicles eight years old or older are prohibited
+- Vehicles older than eight years old are prohibited

 - Proof of ownership

 - Registration certificate

 - Make, model and serial number of vehicle